shakacode/react_on_rails/README.md

 Inside of the generated "HelloWorld" domain you will find the following folders:

-+  `startup`: two types of files, one that return a container component and implement any code that differs between client and server code (if using server-rendering), and a `clientGlobals` file that exposes the aforementioned files (as well as a `serverGlobals` file if using server rendering).
-These globals files are what webpack is using as an entry point.
++  `startup`: two types of files, one that return a container component and implement any code that differs between client and server code (if using server-rendering), and a `clientRegistration` file that exposes the aforementioned files (as well as a `serverRegistration` file if using server rendering).
+These registration files are what webpack is using as an entry point.
 + `containers`: "smart components" (components that have functionality and logic that is passed to child "dumb components").
 + `components`: includes "dumb components", or components that simply render their properties and call functions given to them as properties by a parent component.
 Ultimately, at least one of these dumb components will have a parent container component.